 Maintains a robust website

-The money raised by the MDA funds educational programs, advocacy and awareness efforts that will support the more than 15 million people with vision diseases throughout the United States
+The money raised by the MDA funds research and educational programs, advocacy and awareness efforts that will support the more than 15 million people with macular degeneration throughout the United States